joseph-flinn/site/data/posts/0067-engineering-portfolio-management-part4.md

-!! title: Engineering Portfolio Management - Part 4
-!! slug: engineering-portfolio-management-part4
+!! title: [Engineering Portfolio Management] Portfolio Gate Reviews !! slug: engineering-portfolio-management-part4
 !! published: 2024-11-18
-!! description: Part 4 of the Engineering Portfolio Management series: a class summary and the lessons learned applied to the software industry
+!! description: Part 4 of the Engineering Portfolio Management series: a discussion on the generic approach to building a portfolio management system with gate reviews

 ---